brandon-m-wang/cs198-75/src/web-hw/hw6.md

       > Route parameters are named URL segments that are used to capture the values specified at their position in the URL.
 The captured values are populated in the `req.params` object, with the name of the route parameter specified in the path as their respective keys.
+  - type: ps
+    paragraph: >-
+      In our application, sending a GET request to `video/:id` should return the video with file name `:id.mp4` piece by piece.
+We've taken care of the more technical aspects of the callback function, but we need you to initialize the constant `path` to the appropriate path for `:id.mp4`.

+      **Q3: Initialize `path `to the correct value.**
+  - type: ps
+    paragraph: .
+  - type: ps
+    paragraph: Great!
+Now you should be able to watch the stream of any video.
+      Notice that this works because in `Home.js`, each Link's location is `/player/${video.id}`, where `video.id` comes from, if you trace far back enough, `videosMetadata` in `server/app.js`.
+Because of our route with a URL parameter in `client/src/App.js`, our client knows which video it wants to stream!
 ---